 During a clinical trial, researchers collect a lot of data on individual men.
 Usually, they look at these data as a whole, to see if a new treatment works better than the current standard.
 For example, trials have shown that adding treatments such as docetaxel, abiraterone and enzalutamide to hormone therapy can help men with advanced prostate cancer live longer.
-However, it is also important to know if these sorts of treatment work for all of the different types of men included in the trials.
+However, it's also important to know if these sorts of treatment work for all of the different types of men included in the trials.
 This needs a lot of data, and an individual trial may not be big enough.

 Jayne Tierney